$LS$-category of moment-angle manifolds and higher order Massey products: Some Specific Applications: Triangulated Surfaces and Spheres

 Fix $d=1$.
 Using Lemma~\ref{LCup1}, if $K$ has at least $4$ vertices, then $\filt(K)\geq 2$, so $\cat(\zk)\leq\filt(K)$ since $\cat(\zk)\leq d+1=2$.
 Otherwise, if $K$ has $3$-vertices, then $K=\bd\Delta^2$ and $\zk\cong S^5$, so $\filt(K)=\cat(\zk)=1$.

 Now fix $d=2$.
-By Lemma~\ref{LCup1}, $\filt(K)\geq 3$ whenever $K$ has chordless cycles with at least $4$ vertices, so $\cat(\zk)\leq\filt(K)$ since $\cat(\zk)\leq d+1=3$.
+We break the argument up into three cases: $K$ has no chordless cycles; $K$ has only chordless cycles of length no more than $3$; and $K$ has at least one chordless cycle of length $4$ or more.
+To start, by Lemma~\ref{LCup1}, $\filt(K)\geq 3$ whenever $K$ has a chordless cycle with at least $4$ vertices, so $\cat(\zk)\leq\filt(K)$ since $\cat(\zk)\leq d+1=3$.
 On the other hand, suppose $K$ has chordless cycles, but none with more than $3$ vertices.
 Then $\filt(K)=2$ by Lemma~\ref{LCup1}, and the $1$-skeleton $\sk{K}{1}$ is a chordal graph.
 The chordal property is closed under vertex deletion (taking full subcomplexes).
 Moreover, recall from~\cite{MR0186421} that chordal graphs have a \emph{total elimination ordering}, that is, they can be built up one vertex $v$ at a time in some order such that at each step the neighbours of $v$ form a clique.
 Inducting on this ordering, one sees that chordal graphs are $HMF$-complexes, therefore $\cat(\zsk{K}{1})\leq 1$ by Proposition~\ref{PExtractible} (this also follows the main result in~\cite{2015arXiv150608970I}).
 Using Lemma~\ref{LSkeleta2}, we have $\cat(\zk)\leq \cat(\zsk{K}{1})+1\leq 2=\filt(K)$.
 Otherwise, $K=\bd\Delta^3$ when $K$ has no chordless cycles at all, so we have $\zk\cong S^7$ and $\filt(K)=\cat(\zk)=1$.

 \end{proof}